- Automobiles & Motorcycles

 LITHIUM POUCH CELLS

-As the name suggests, a pouch cell consists of an aluminum foil pouch that encases lithium iron phosphate polymer chemistry, with two terminal tabs extending from one end.
-This form factor allows for the highest lithium content by volume and is designed to be placed directly into its application without needing a cell case.
-Due to the use of lithium polymer (powder), pouch cells offer higher power density compared to other cell types, thanks to their compact construction and size.
+As indicated by the name, a pouch cell consists of a lightweight aluminum foil pouch encasing lithium iron phosphate polymer chemistry, with terminal tabs connected at one end.
+This innovative form factor maximizes lithium content by volume and is designed for direct use in applications without requiring an external cell case.
+The advantage of pouch cells lies in their higher power density relative to other cell types, thanks to the compact design and their size.

 TYPES OF LITHIUM CELLS